Steven-Eardley/load_balancing/report.md

 of money) that's all nginx can do - it infers by the performance that a proxied machine is down or slow, gives is a break, and tries again later.
-The only communication is has are the actual user requests, so that's what it sends to determine whether a machine is up or not.
-The timeout delays are a necessary effect of this approach.
+The only communication is has are the actual user requests, so that's what it sends to determine whether a machine is responsive or not.
+Even when a machine is completely off, nginx will periodically send traffic until the timeout in order to determine when the server can be reinstated.
+Therefore the timeout delays are a necessary outcome of this approach.

 This means that when using nginx as a load balancer, the ```proxy_read_timeout``` setting should be as low as possible (as with all timeouts, really).
-However, because in the DOAJ we are proxying ElasticSearch servers, we had it set fairly high to allow for how long a particularly tricky query may take.
+However, because in the DOAJ we are proxying an app which accepts file uploads as well as ElasticSearch servers, we had it set very high - 10 minutes.
+ElasticSearch issues were causing the gunicorn workers to hang, then the app failed.

-### \#fixme: how to express what's really killing the app - busy gunicorn workers?
+This has now been altered - a more sensible  ```proxy_read_timeout``` has been set for the index machines so we don't wait 10 minutes for a query to finish when ES is being unresponsive.

 ### HAPROXY